exercism/go/exercises/practice/robot-name/.docs/instructions.append.md

 t.Skip("skipping test as it can take a long time to run if solution is sub-optimal.")
 ```

-To get the test to pass you'll have to ensure a robot's name has not been used before and that names can be alloctaed efficiently.
+To get this test to pass you'll have to ensure a robot's name has not been used before and that names can be allocated efficiently.